MilesCranmer/anki_science/README.md

 # Anki Science

 A collection of Anki decks for advanced science topics.
 Some have been hand-written, and some have been scraped from Wikipedia.
-Currently these scrapes are simply (term, summary) question-answer pairs for every term in each subject's Wikipedia glossary.
+Currently the Wiki scrapes are simply (term, summary) question-answer pairs for every term in each subject's Wikipedia glossary.

 ## Tips: